 But the slow healing can just be so incredibly dull and repetitive, that it’s worth looking into ways to reconfigure the healing mechanics to make playing a healer less unappealing, while still maintaining as much of the constancy and grit as possible.
 For example, in one LARP I played, one of the common forms of healing was instantaneous for the healer, but necessitated the heal-ee still refrain from combat and rest for 5 minutes. (“Heal 2 and Drain by Medicine.”)
 This way, the healer didn’t have to spend minute after minute counting down the time, but combatants still couldn’t just pop back up into battle.
 Other LARPs had similar systems, but the costs/drawbacks were varied, depending on the treatments “side-effects”.
 (Eg “Cure Maim and Agony by Medicine” or “Heal 1 and Short Drain by Medicine”.)

 I’m a particular fan of a couple of other ways I’ve seen LARPs limit the power of instant healing.
-The first is to make healing come at an interesting price to the healer, which could be as simple as the healer spends their own health to heal another (“Heal One to Victim and One Damage to Self.”) or more complex, (“Heal 5 and short agony to Victim, Double Maim to Self”, or “you have a boost of healing so long as you root yourself to the ground for five minutes”) or far more dramatic (“Cure Death to Ally and Death to Self” or “Cure Death to Ally and Death to Other Ally.” — this can be great fodder for emotional roleplay.)
-I usually find it more interesting when I have to mentally calculate whether or not ability (or resource) is worth spending.
+The first is to make healing come at an interesting price to the healer, which could be as simple as the healer spends their own health to heal another (“Heal One to Victim and One Damage to Self”) or more complex, (“Heal 5 and short agony to Victim, Double Maim to Self,” or “you have a boost of healing so long as you root yourself to the ground for five minutes”) or far more dramatic (“Cure Death to Ally and Death to Self” or “Cure Death to Ally and Death to Other Ally” — this can be great fodder for emotional roleplay.)
+I usually find it more interesting when I have to mentally calculate whether or not an ability (or resource) is worth spending.
 Or it can be a roleplay cost (eg the healer and/or heal-ee now owe a favor to the Devil in exchange for restoring a permanently maimed limb.)

 The second is to have the healing be tied to an in-game relationship.
 I’ve seen players enter essentially magical body guard contracts with one another, for boosted defense (and also healing), which incentivized (or possibly required) them to watch one another’s back, even in difficult combat situations where the PCs were frequently getting split up by the enemy.
 I felt as though there was a much more noticeable roleplay element to that battle for me.
 In another LARP, characters who could become a member of a witch’s “hearth” such that the witch could apply extra healing to them (the hearths were of limited size), and joining the hearth took different forms depending on the witch.
 For one witch, who was also a lawyer, it took the form of an extensive, complicated legal contract.
 This sort of thing goes over well with players who create healer characters in order to build interesting and/or complex relationships with fellow players.

 And remember that the relationships between healers and other characters need not always be warm and fuzzy — what if mad scientist-type characters had healing they could apply to other players they experiment on, or having healing spells they can apply to other players playing summoned demons in their thrall?
 Or a sci-fi game where healing requires allowing the healer to infest them with an alien with whom they have a psychic link, but the alien can sometimes take over?
-These kinds of ideas also work well for players who want to play healers, but feel restricted by the flavors that healing often comes in (such as clerics of a benevolent, gentle god.)
+These kinds of ideas also work well for players who want to play healers, but feel restricted by the flavors that healing often comes in (eg clerics of a benevolent, gentle god.)
 Healers can be mad scientists or necromancers or alien psychics; healing can be dark, or weird, or clinical, or even selfish.

 Individual modules designed for healers often appeal to the players who don’t want to be in the thick of combat, but also often feel like secondary characters when relegated to the back lines or triage.
 I once went on a module that was set in an old fashioned operating theater, where a creepy surgeon taught us healing skills by demonstrating surgical techniques.
 An NPC got beneath a sterile blue cover, and a fake version of the crown of his head (fake hair over a plastic dome on hinges) stuck out.
 We opened the top of his skull, where a jello brain was visible, and we were given tools to surgically remove bits of his brain (small items stuck in the jello mold.)
 In another similar module, we cut into a fake arm sticking out of the sterile sheets.
 Inside the arm was a wooden bone to saw through, red and blue tubes for arteries and veins to cut and clamp, and fabric muscles to cut and stitch .
 We replaced the arm with a set of tentacles that got stitched on.
 These modules were a ton of fun, very creative, and taught the healers new medical skills.

 While I do highly recommend this sort of hands-on activity for healer modules, they doesn’t necessarily have to involve such elaborate set-up and props.
 NPCs could teach players how to identify and combine herbs to create remedies, or different techniques for bandaging.
 (Along with techniques for inscribing healing runes if it applies to your setting.)
 In a module in a different campaign, the players showed up to an impoverished area and set up a temporary clinic, where players performed interviews and examinations on a series of patients, then diagnosed and distributed pharmaceutical treatments.
-With a little research into the principles of triage, NPCs could stage a scenario where players learn the principles, then apply them to the scene of a large accident, or the aftermath of a attack from enemy forces.
+With a little research into the principles of triage, NPCs could stage a scenario where players learn the principles, then apply them to the scene of a large accident, or the aftermath of an attack from enemy forces.
 (In one LARP, my character learned a triage ability, which allowed healers to determine at a glance who on the field was most in need of help — “By My Voice, Expose Unstable”.
 That ability was a lot of fun.)